hsmann07/twitter-test-1/README.md

 # twitter-test

-Please create an application using JS/CSS and HTML.
+Please create an application that consists of html, js and css.
 This exercise is to show your technique, problem solving and business logic.

 ## What you must have: